zdandrew/Synchronized-Youtube-Player/README.md

 - [ ] **Player controls.** All the player controls (e.g. play, pause, and seek) should be intuitive and behave as expected.
 For play, pause & seek operations you can use the built-in YouTube controls or disable the YouTube controls and build your own UI (including a slider for the seek operation)

 🚨 **Please fill out the rubric in the README with the functionality you were able to complete**

+### Architecture Questions

+After building the watch party app, we would like you to answer the following questions about design decisions and tradeoffs you made while building it.
+Please fill them out in the README along with your submission.

+**How did you approach the problem?
+What did you choose to learn or work on first?
+Did any unexpected difficulties come up - if so, how did you resolve them?
+**

+**How did you implement seeking to different times in the video?
+Are there any other approaches you considered and what are the tradeoffs between them?
+**

+**How do new users know what time to join the watch party?
+Are there any other approaches you considered and what were the tradeoffs between them?
+**

+**How do you guarantee that the time that a new user joins is accurate (i.e perfectly in sync with the other users in the session) and are there any edge cases where it isn’t?
+Think about cases that might occur with real production traffic.
+**

+**Are there any other situations - i.e race conditions, edge cases - where one user can be out of sync with another?
+(Out of sync meaning that user A has the video playing or paused at some time, while user B has the video playing or paused at some other time.)
+**

+**How would you productionize this application to a scale where it needs to be used reliably with 1M+ DAUs and 10k people connected to a single session?
+Think infrastructure changes, code changes & UX changes.
+**

 ### Help & Clarifications